 Bloggers can WriteHere, too.
 After you post on your blog, copy and paste your work on WriteHere.
-(We know copy and paste is a bit of a pain, but soon we'll have an API for the major blogging platforms that will auto-post with just a click.)
 When you WriteHere, your post will sit alongside all the others on the same subject.
 Your words join and add to a conversation, open to all interested readers.

 There's just one condition: all writers must respect our Guidelines.

 Note: You are welcome to read as many posts and comments as you like; you do not have to join our community to explore the site.
-However, only registered users (who have verified their email by clicking the link we send) can write opinions or make comments.
+However, only registered users (who have verified their email by clicking the link we send) can upload their writing or make comments.